-AOS 1 - How does reproduction maintain the continuity of life?
+AOS 1 - How is inheritance explained?

-In this unit, students focus on cell reproduction and the transmission of biological information from generation to generation.
+Students focus on cell reproduction and the transmission of biological information from generation to generation.
 They examine the process of DNA replication and compare cell division in both prokaryotic and eukaryotic organisms.
 The role of stem cells in the differentiation, growth, repair and replacement of cells in humans is examined, and their potential use in medical therapies is considered.

-AOS 2 - How is inheritance explained?
+AOS 2 - How do inherited adaptations impact on diversity?